nicholaswilde/cook-docs/docs/templates.md

 # Templates

 The default template may be overwritten adding `recipe.md.gotmpl` files to the recipe directories.

-There are two important parameters to be aware of when running cook-docs. `--recipe-search-root` specifies the directory under which the tool will recursively search for recipes to render documentation for. `--template-files` specifies the list of gotemplate files that should be used in rendering the resulting markdown file for each chart found.
-By default `--recipe-search-root=.` and `--template-files=recipe.md.gotmpl`.

-If a template file is specified as a filename only as with the default above, the file is interpreted as being _relative to each chart directory found_.
-If, however, a template file is specified as a relative path, e.g. the first of `--template-files=./_templates.gotmpl --template-files=recipe.md.gotmpl` then the file is interpreted as being relative to the `recipe-search-root`.

-If any of the specified template files is not found for a recipe (you'll notice most of the example recipe do not have a recipe.md.gotmpl) file, then the internal default template is used instead.
+If any of the specified template files is not found for a recipe (you'll notice most of the example recipe do not have a `recipe.md.gotmpl`) file, then the internal default template is used instead.

-The default internal template mentioned above uses many of these and looks like this:
+The default internal template mentioned above uses many of these and looks like
+this:

 ```go title="recipe.md.gotmpl"
 {{ template "cook.headerSection" . }}